jerjorg/SymmetryReduceBZ.jl/README.md

 - `convention`: the convention used to go between real and reciprocal space.
 The two conventions are \"ordinary\" (temporal) frequency and \"angular\" frequency.
-- `primitive`: make the unit cell primitive before calculating the the IBZ if true.
+- `makeprim`: make the unit cell primitive before calculating the the IBZ if true.

 The vertices of the ibz are accessed with `ibz.points[ibz.vertices,:]`.
 The